awslabs/aws-lambda-redshift-loader/README.md

 __Usage Steps__

-1. Create a CloudFormation stack with the deploy.yaml file, or use the table of links below.
+1. Create a CloudFormation stack with the deploy.yaml file, or launch using the table of links below.
 This stack will include everything needed to set up the autoloader with two exceptions.
 The KMS key must be created and managed separately, and a RedShift cluster will be required when setting up the autoloader.
 Note that this stack does not configure the autoloader - it just installs the components required to run the node setup script.
 2. Log in to the EC2 instance created as part of the stack.
 It contains all the necessary components set up the autoloader.
 3. Invoke the `setup.js` script on the created EC2 instance to begin configuring the autoloader.